 But even if anxiety doesn’t get so extreme we feel a need to self-medicate or get professional help, feeling anxious adds to our unease and general discomfort with situations and other people – and ourselves.

 “I think I’ve spent my adult life dealing with the sense of low self-esteem that sort of implanted in me.
 Somehow I felt not worthy.”

 That quote by Halle Berry about being abused as a child, indicates how much impact trauma can have, and how anxiety from that kind of life experience may help prevent developing a healthy self concept.

 See more quotes by her, and a number of other actors, writers such as J.K.
 Rowling, and psychologists on the impact of traumatic experiences, including bullying, in my post Creative People and Trauma.

 Dealing with anxiety

-In her Spring 2010 newsletter, Jenna Forrest writes (and links to a video) about the Tapas Acupressure Technique (TAT) - “For clearing emotional pain, traumatic flashbacks, anxiety triggers, and unwanted mental images in 2-3 minutes.”
+In her Spring 2010 newsletter, Jenna Forrest wrote about the Tapas Acupressure Technique (TAT) – “For clearing emotional pain, traumatic flashbacks, anxiety triggers, and unwanted mental images in 2-3 minutes.”